homme-avec-biberon-et-bebe-qui-pleure

 2. Quick and easy to clean

 Given the number of feeding bottles you prepare every day, it’s vital to save time when it comes to cleaning.
-So it’s best to choose a bottle blender whose design won’t make cleaning a nightmare.
+So it’s best to choose a bottle mixer whose design won’t make cleaning a nightmare.
 Out with the top, in with the whisk.
 But be careful with the shape of the whisk: thickened milk doesn’t come in all shapes!

 3. Long autonomy